-If the answer to any of the above is ‘yes’, SingFest could be a project that will transform the musical aspirations of your school.
-SingFest is designed to help support and develop singing across the whole school.
-It is delivered in partnership with the English Pocket Opera Company.
+If the answer to any of the above is ‘yes’, then SingFest is the project for you.
+This year's Singfest is based on A Midsummer Night's Dream, and delivered in partnership with the English Pocket Opera Company (EPOC).
+It is designed to help support and develop singing across the whole school.

 Put simply, SingFest gets schools singing in fun and educational ways.
 There are four main ways in which we work: